icplayer/icplayer/addons/graph/documentation.md

     </tr>
     <tr>
       <td>Answers</td>
-      <td>list containing valid values for bars.
+      <td>List of objects containing correct answer and example answer status.
 Used only if interactive property is set to true.</td>
     </tr>
     <tr>
       <td>Show X axis bars descriptions</td>